This post may contain affiliate links. For more information, visit my disclosures page.

 Lumberjack Hot Cocoa Bar

 We also did a hot chocolate bar with some adult offerings.
-Being November in Minnesota, this was the perfect snuggle up to a crisp Fall day.
+Being November in Minnesota, this was the perfect way to snuggle up during a crisp Fall day.

 I loved this Red Hurricane Lantern so much that I bought two.
 They were super affordable, so why not?